 Lead is a unique case because the ABC is also the National Ambient Air Quality Standard.
-A National Ambient Air Quality Standard is a level that is not to be exceeded, so it is not appropriate to use this as the acceptable source impact level.
+A National Ambient Air Quality Standard is a level that is not to be exceeded by all facilities in an airshed (?), so it is not appropriate to use this as the acceptable source impact level.
 DEQ therefore proposes to use 1/10th of the ABC, or 15 ng/m3, as the acceptable source impact level.
 As with the other acceptable source impact levels, this does not represent a recommendation to use this approach in the statewide risk-based rules.

 DEQ proposes to use the Oregon 24-Hour Screening levels as the daily acceptable source impact levels for each metal addressed in the proposed rules.
 These screening levels, developed by other municipalities, were selected by toxicologists at OHA and DEQ because they are designed to be compared against 24-hour samples.
 They are also based on health endpoints other than cancer, which is important because there is too much uncertainty about the impact of a 24-hour exposure to cancer risk over the course of a lifetime.
 To establish this list, OHA and DEQ toxicologists chose the lowest from among: 24-hour Ambient Air Limit from New Hampshire’s Code of Administrative Rules, Ontario’s Ministry of the Environment 24-hour Ambient Air Quality Criteria (AAQC), short-term Environmental Screening Level (ESL) developed by the Texas Commission of Environmental Quality, or the Agency for Toxic Substances and Disease Registry’s (ATSDR) Acute Minimal Risk Level (MRL).
 As with the other acceptable source impact levels, this does not represent a recommendation to use this approach in the statewide risk-based rules.
 For the purpose of the proposed rules, only the chromium VI of 36 ng/m3 Oregon 24-hour Screening level is used.